 Dirk Hellhammer Award

-Applicants must be 45 years of age or younger by June 30, 2023.
+Applicants must be 45 years of age or younger by June 30, 2024.
 The manuscript must be a report of original, never-published research in basic or clinical psychoneuroendocrinology.
 It may also be an integrative comprehensive new discussion of the author’s previously published findings.
 The manuscript should be prepared using the ISPNE Journal (Psychoneuroendocrinology) guidelines for preparation of manuscripts for publication.
 Following peer review, the manuscript will be automatically submitted for publication in the Journal and the award recipient will present the research at a plenary session during the Annual Meeting.

 The Dirk Hellhammer Award is sponsored by Elsevier, which underwrites the honorarium and travel expenses for the awardee, as well as providing a year’s complimentary access to ScienceDirect and Scopus.
 Through these online services, the awardee is able to access all Elsevier journals.
 ISPNE wishes to thank Elsevier for its continuing support of our Dirk Hellhammer awards program.

-Applicants should submit a copy of: (a) the manuscript; (b) curriculum vitae with list of publications; (c) and statement from the applicants (no more than one page, single-spaced) describing the applicant’s main achievements and future directions.
+Applicants should submit a copy of: (a) the manuscript; (b) curriculum vitae with list of publications; (c) and statement from the applicant (no more than one page, single-spaced) describing the applicant’s main achievements and future directions.

-The deadline for submissions has ended.
+The deadline for submissions is June 15th, 2024.

 ISPNE 2023 Dirk Hellhammer Award Recipients